A crown is the ideal solution if one of your teeth has broken or become significantly weakened by an excess of decay or an especially large filling.

 - Porcelain fused to Metal

 The porcelain/metal combinations provides both an aesthetically discreet and highly durable option.
 It's important to note that the appearance of the crown relies heavily on the skill of the laboratory that creates it.
 This type of crown has a tendency to show underlying metal at the gum line over time.
-However, rapid innovations in dental technology mean there are many types of metal crowns that can be used to avoid the need for repalcement later in life this.
+However, rapid innovations in dental technology means there are many types of metal crowns that can be used to avoid the need for repalcement later in life.

 Before having a crown fitted your dentist will give you a thorough examination to discuss your treatment options.
 The tooth will then be prepared for the crown by a thorough cleaning to remove any decay.
 Your dentist might need to reshape the tooth using a special dental drill known as a burr.
 This is done so that the crown can fit correctly over your tooth.
 After the preparation is complete, you will have a mould taken of your teeth in dental putty that is then sent off to a laboratory.
 At the laboratory, the impression of your tooth will be used as a basis to create your crown.
 This typically takes a couple of weeks and it is common to be fitted with a temporary crown to protect the tooth while you await for your custom made crown.